climberdigital/docker-php-local-multiversion/README.md

 ## Installation

 1. Make sure [Docker](https://www.docker.com/) is installed in your system.
-2. Clone this repository somewhere on your machine.
+2. Clone this repository somewhere on your machine and create a new Docker network: ```docker network create apps```.
 3. The next steps will assume that you cloned it into **~/code** on your machine.
 But you can use any directory you'd like.
 4. Start Nginx Proxy Manager:
     - ``` cd ~/code/nginx-proxy-manager ```